English (ENGL)

 Prerequisite: Any 200-level ENGL course with a D or better.

 ENGL 342.
-Contemporary English Grammar & Usage.
+The Grammar and History of English.
 3 Hours.

 Prerequisite: Any 200-level ENGL course with a D or better.